How to help children succeed with dyslexia

 So what is the best way to explain dyslexia to your child?

-Why your child may feel less smart - but isn't
+Why your child may feel less smart - when they really aren't

 It is a myth that dyslexia is linked to under-average intelligence.
 In reality, there is no correlation between IQ and dyslexia, meaning dyslexics are just as likely to have an average or an above average IQ.